 Father Elkin Gonzalez blessed a new playground at Marquette Catholic School in Tulsa before the kids tried it out in 2021.
-Oklahoma is going to test the question of whether Catholic schools can get public funding as charters.Stephen Pingry, Tulsa World/Associated Press
+Oklahoma intends to challenge the longstanding rule that religious schools cannot qualify for public funding as charters. |

-The first charter school in the United States opened in 1992 with 35 students in St. Paul, Minn.
+THE FIRST charter school in the United States opened in 1992 with 35 students in St. Paul, Minn.
 Today there are more than 7,800 charter schools in 45 states plus the District of Columbia and Puerto Rico, and the number rises each year.
 With an enrollment of 3.7 million, charter schools now educate 1 of every 13 public school students in America.
 In some places, the ratio is far greater: In Arizona, one-fifth of all students attend charter schools.
 Roughly half of public school students in Indianapolis, Washington, D.C., and Kansas City attend charter schools.
 In New Orleans, all public schools are charters.

 Publicly funded but independently operated, charter schools are anything but monolithic.
 They are run by a wide variety of entities reflecting a diverse array of teaching styles and philosophies.
 There are charter schools organized by colleges and universities, by nonprofit groups and for-profit companies, by professional educators and local parents.
 Many charter schools are known for their educational specialization.
 Some focus on the performing arts, for example; others prioritize Latin and Greek classics, science and math, Chinese language immersion, Native American culture, or single-sex instruction.
 There are charter schools that place a premium on inculcating leadership skills.
 Others put particular emphasis on community service.